 EQ Bank is owned by Equitable Bank which is a federally regulated Schedule I Bank that has over 900 employees and over $36 billion in total assets under management.

 EQ Bank offers zero monthly fee banking, Saving Plus Account, TFSA Savings Account, RSP Savings Account and US Dollar Account.
 Their high-interest savings account has an interest rate of 2.50%.
-The only downside to this bank is that they do not offer a debit card, however, their mobile app and online banking website make it easy to deposit or transfer funds electronically between bank accounts.

 If you would like to sign up for an EQ Bank account, use my affiliate link here.